 Suffering with a leaking shower?
 You’re in luck, because 9 times out of 10, the culprit is simply the showerhead itself.
 A leaking toilet, on the other hand, is a much bigger problem.
 And unfortunately, leaking water from underneath a toilet is actually quite common – and the damage can be serious.

 The problem: A leaking toilet from the base is probably a seal or gasket failure – because it needs to be totally watertight.
-But it might be something else.
+But it might be something else like a leaking toilet cistern.

 The solution: Mop up the puddle and wait a while – is the toilet leaking from the base, or from somewhere else?
 If it’s from the base, a simple tightening of the bolts may restore that watertight seal.
 If not, the next step is to remove the toilet altogether for closer inspection, and that’s something you may just want to let your licensed plumber do.